 In “The Wolf Of Wall Street”, you could imagine the hectic life of stockbrokers.
 They are part of the most illustrious and coveted careers at Wall Street: Sales and Trading.
 If you are pursuing this lucrative job in investment banks, this article will give an overview of Sales and Trading and provide the ultimate guide for entering this field.

-Sales and trading is one of the main 4 divisions in investment banks besides Mergers & acquisitions (M&A), Equity Research and Asset Management.
+Sales and Trading is one of the main 4 divisions in investment banks besides Mergers & Acquisitions (M&A), Equity Research and Asset Management.
 Salespeople pitch clients for selling or buying stocks, bonds and derivatives while traders will execute the deals to help clients buy or sell securities.
-Sales and trading jobs are intensely making the stock market moving everyday.
+Sales and Trading jobs are intensely making the stock market moving everyday.

-In daily operation, when the “bell rings”, traders will immediately receive the orders from the sales department and also assess the market.
+In daily operations, when the “bell rings”, traders will immediately receive the orders from the sales department and also assess the market.
 After the market closes, they may have overtime to handle some paperwork.

-1.1 Why sales and trading?
+1.1 Why Sales and Trading?

 Sales and trading in investment banks serve as intermediary between issuers (companies) and buyers (investors).
 This division will work in stock market including 2 types:

 Primary market (new issue market): Where companies make their initial stock issuances to raise capital.
 They issue long-term equity capital in the form of Initial Public Offering (IPO) or Private Placement where investors are Venture Capital funds, Mutual Funds, frequent investors or banks.
 Price of securities in the primary market is relatively low.